DFOS Protocol

 { version: 1, type: "create",

-documentCID: string, // CID of document content
+documentCID: string, // CID of flat content object

 createdAt: string,